tlack/xs-pink/README.md

 ## Design goals

-* Target embedded systems, written in barbarian C++
+* Target embedded systems, written in barbarian C++.
+Does not use STL.
 * Strictly left to right with no precedence.
 * `.` ends the line.
 * All values are vectors.
 A scalar is just a vector(1).